 The pharmacy is next to a medical practice in Taunton.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including flu vaccinations, the NHS New Medicine Service (NMS) and the Community Pharmacy Consultation Service (CPCS).
-The pharmacy measures people's blood pressure as part of the NHS Hypertension Case Finding Service.
+The pharmacy offers services including flu vaccinations, the NHS New Medicine Service (NMS) and the NHS Pharmacy First service.
+The pharmacy measures people's blood pressure as part of the NHS Hypertension Case Finding Service and offers NHS Health Checks.
 The pharmacy supplies medicines in multi-compartment compliance packs to people who need help to remember when to take them.
+It also supplies medicines and advice to people who use drugs.
 And it delivers medicines to people's homes.
-The pharmacy also dispenses medicines to people who live in care homes.